 As a student, you have the right to a learning environment free from distractions and uncivil behavior.
-If others are engaging in behavior that interferes with your learning, bring the situation to the attention of your instructor.
+If others are engaging in behavior that interferes with your learning, bring the situation to the attention of your instructor or appropriate university employee.
 He or she is responsible for managing the learning environment and determining the action that should be taken.